-This appliance is approved for Installation in mobile/ manufactured homes in the US only.
+This appliance is approved for Installation in mobile/manufactured homes in the US only.
 The structural integrity of the mobile home floor, ceiling and walls must be maintained.
-The appliance must be properly grounded to the frame of the mobile home, and must never be installed in a room designated for sleeping.
+The appliance must be properly grounded to the frame of the mobile home using a minimum of 8 AWG copper solid or stranded, insulated or bare wire or equivalent.
+The unit must never be installed in a room designated for sleeping.
 The unit must have provisions for an outside air source when installed in a mobile home.